-e.
-Description of Proposed Discharge Site(s)
+1.2.1.3.4 Description of Proposed Discharge Site(s)

-- Location Earthen material would be excavated/obtained from within and re-shaping existing waterways near each proposed project feature and placed with the project area to improve connectivity to backwater sloughs, meander scarps, and wetland complexes.
+- Location Earthen material would be excavated/obtained from within and reshaping existing waterways near each proposed project feature and placed with the project area to improve connectivity to backwater sloughs, meander scarps, and wetland complexes.
 Additionally, rip-rap would be placed within selected project reaches to prevent erosion and scour.
-Locations and descriptions of project features are summarized in Figure A2c-1 and found in Appendix 1 of the main report. - 2) Size It is anticipated that fill materials would be placed in approximately 20 acres total (9 acres in TN and 11 acres in AR) of waters, and wetlands, of the United States Regulated by Section 404 guidelines, as the invert elevations of obstructions are lowered and bridges and culverts are replaced, sediment plugs are removed and low flow channels are created, berms and weirs are created for hydrologic wetland restoration, and erosion and bank protection is installed. - Type(s) of Habitat Habitat types predominantly include open water, forested and agricultural lands located within the batture (area between the high bluffs and mainline levee of the Mississippi River). - 4) Timing and Duration of Discharge Discharge timing would depend on preconstruction planning and construction activities, as each project feature is a separate item of work and would be designed and constructed incrementally, subject to funds availability and priority.
-However, every effort would be made to construct during periods of low water and dry conditions, and best management practices would be applied. - f.
-Description of Disposal Method a.
-Physical Substrate Determinations
+Locations and descriptions of project features are summarized in Figure 2c-1 and found in Appendix 1 of the main report. - Size It is anticipated that fill materials would be placed in approximately 24 acres total (12 acres in TN and 12 acres in AR) of waters, and wetlands, of the United States Regulated by Section 404 guidelines, as the invert elevations of obstructions are lowered and bridges and culverts are replaced, sediment plugs are removed and low flow channels are created, berms and weirs are created for hydrologic wetland restoration, and erosion and bank protection is installed. - Type(s) of Habitat Habitat types predominantly include open water, forested and agricultural lands located within the batture (area between the high bluffs and mainline levee of the Mississippi River). - Timing and Duration of Discharge Discharge timing would depend on preconstruction planning and construction activities, as each project feature is a separate item of work and would be designed and constructed incrementally, subject to funds availability and priority.
+However, every effort would be made to construct during periods of low water and dry conditions, and best management practices would be applied.